LoyolaChicagoCS/gradhandbook/source/regulations.rst

 before registering for courses.
 A discussion with the GPD is particularly important if there is any question of a student's prerequisite preparation.

-Before the next registration period, you should be provided an individual faculty advisor for the rest of your studies.
+Before the *next* registration period, you should be provided an individual faculty advisor for the rest of your studies.
+This advisor should be listed in Locus.
 Later registration choices should be taken up with your advisor.

 .. index:: online courses